1199: The National Health Care Workers' Union

 Headquarters, District 1199C of the 1199: The National Health Care Workers' Union, and listed on National Register of Historic Places.

-1199: The National Health Care Workers' Union was an American labor union founded as the Drug, Hospital, and Health Care Employees Union-District 1199 by Leon J. Davis for pharmacists in New York City in 1932.
+1199: The National Health Care Workers' Union is an American labor union founded as the Drug, Hospital, and Health Care Employees Union-District 1199 by Leon J. Davis for pharmacists in New York City in 1932.
 The union organized all workers in drug stores on an industrial basis, including pharmacists, clerks, and soda jerks.
 The union led pioneering pickets and strikes against racial segregation and racially discriminatory hiring in Harlem and elsewhere in New York City through the 1930s and 1950s.